 DOH-BAY ENCOURAGES PROPER FOOD SAFETY THIS HOLIDAY SEASON

-- Wash hands, utensils and surfaces before and after food preparation, especially after preparing meat, poultry, eggs or seafood.
-Be sure to keep all countertops and work areas clean with hot, soapy water;
+Clean before and after cooking.
+Wash your hands, kitchen utensils and surfaces before and after preparing food—especially after working with meat, poultry, eggs or seafood.
+Hot soapy water is all you need to keep countertops and cooking areas clean.

 About the Florida Department of Health

 The department, nationally accredited by the Public Health Accreditation Board, works to protect, promote and improve the health of all people in Florida through integrated state, county and community efforts.Follow us on Facebook, Instagram and Twitter at @HealthyFla.
 For more information about the Florida Department of Health please visit www.FloridaHealth.gov